 Keep in mind that we chose these self-tanners for different reasons, so read our pros and cons for each one before you decide if our favorite should also be your favorite.

 The Application Process

-Depends on the type of self tanner.
+It depends on the type of self-tanner.
 You can apply lotion, cream, oil, and mousse with your hands, a mitt, or a mini spatula-like applicator.
-When needed, we recommend wearing gloves made of an easy-to-clean material, such as latex.
-Avoid cloth or wool gloves because self tanner can stain them.
+When needed, we recommend wearing gloves made of easy-to-clean material, such as latex.
+Avoid cloth or wool gloves because self-tanner can stain them.

 Loose powder requires a large, fluffy brush for application.
-Keep your bathroom vent or fan pointed away from you while you apply the powder so it doesn’t make a mess.
-You may also want to stand on a towel or in the tub so powder doesn’t end up all over the floor.
+Keep your bathroom vent or fan pointed away from you while you apply the powder, so it doesn’t make a mess.
+You may also want to stand on a towel or in the tub, so the powder doesn’t end up all over the floor.

 Apply a light moisturizer to your skin and let it soak in completely.
 Give it about an hour or so if you’ve got that much time.